SHNH William T. Stearn Student Essay Prize 2022

 The competition is open to undergraduate and postgraduate students worldwide in full- or part-time education, and to postdoctoral students within two years of the award of their doctorate.
 It is not limited to members of SHNH.

-The winner will receive £300 and the winning essay will normally be published in the Society’s journal Archives of Natural History, subject to the normal editorial process.
+The winner will receive £300 and the winning essay will normally be published in the Society’s journal Archives of Natural History, following peer review.

 Guidelines